sujaymalghan/imdb/README.md

 # moviedetails
-# Displaying the Movie details using Gson and focused more on functionality of the buttons
+# Displaying the Movie details using jetpack commpose and focused more on functionality of the buttons